yasufum/spp-tmp/docs/guides/gsg/setup.rst

 ---------------------

 SPP provides vhost interface for inter VM communication.
-You can use any of hypervisors, but this document describes usecases of qemu and libvirt.
+You can use any of DPDK supported hypervisors, but this document describes usecases of qemu and libvirt.

 Server mode v.s.
 Client mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~